binghamchris/App-Prescribed/docs/readme.rst

   - **001-mongo-repo.config** installs an additional yum repository containing a version of MongoDB complied to work on Amazon Linux.
   - **002-packages.config** installs all additional packages needed for the application to run.
   - **003-files.config** writes configuration and script files required before the application is installed.
-  - **004-mount-ebs.config** creates and attaches EBS volumes for MongoDB and user-uploaded files and updates /etc/fstab.
+  - **004-mount-ebs.config** creates and attaches EBS volumes for MongoDB, attachments, and settings files and updates /etc/fstab.
   - **005-services.config** configures MongoDB to run and both MongoDB and Nginx to restart if their configuration is updated and configures the firewall.
   - **006-monitoring.config** installs and configures the Amazon CloudWatch Monitoring Scripts for Linux.